Inside the Race to Build the World's First Commercial Octopus Farm

 Back in Sisal, Rosas took me to a room adjacent to the incubator to show me his then-latest solution to what is arguably the largest remaining hurdle in octopus aquaculture: how to efficiently feed the babies.

-He opened the top of a large cooler: inside, sitting on red lunch trays. were rows and rows of white half-shells, each about the size of a quarter, filled with a dollop of pink paste that Rosas identified as a mix of squid and crab.
+He opened the top of a large cooler: inside, sitting on red lunch trays, were rows and rows of white half-shells, each about the size of a quarter, filled with a dollop of pink paste that Rosas identified as a mix of squid and crab.
 Workers assemble these shell-paste combinations by hand, one by one, and feed them to the octopuses individually.
 Three shells in the morning, three in the afternoon and each baby usually enjoys a few more in between.
 The lab can go through thousands of shells a day.
 The babies, as Rosas put it, are “voracious.”

 The shells are labor-intensive and expensive.
 But, Rosas says, they’re highly nutritious, and once on the diet, the octopuses grow exponentially.
 Born at only 100 milligrams, after a month they’re already 10 times that size.
 After a few months, an Octopus maya weighs one to two kilograms, or 10,000 to 20,000 times what it weighed at birth.